orreryworks/orrery/specification.md

 | "force"      | Force-directed    | Component                    |
 | "sugiyama"   | Hierarchical      | Component                    |

+### 13.4 Style Configuration

+The style configuration section controls the visual appearance of diagrams:

+- `background_color`: Sets the default background color for all diagrams
+  - Accepts any valid CSS color string (e.g., `"#f5f5f5"`, `"white"`, `"rgb(240,240,240)"`)
+  - Can be overridden by the `background_color` attribute in individual diagram declarations

-### 13.4 Layout Engines Priority
+### 13.5 Configuration Priority

-When determining which layout engine to use, Filament follows this priority order:
+When determining which styles or layout engines to use, Filament follows this priority order:

+#### Layout Engine Priority

 1. Explicit layout engine in diagram declaration (`layout_engine` attribute)
 2. Default layout engine in configuration file (if found in any of the search locations)
 3. Built-in default (`basic`)

+#### Style Priority

+For styling attributes like background color:

+1. Explicit attribute in diagram declaration (e.g., `background_color` attribute)
+2. Default value in configuration file (if found in any of the search locations)
+3. Built-in default (transparent)

 ## 14. Command Line Usage